aaronditto/fizzbuzz/instructions.md

 ###Step 3

-Enhance your existing solution to perform the following:
+*Enhance your existing solution as follows*

 Produce a report at the end of the programme showing how many times the following were output